srl-labs/learn-srlinux/docs/ndk/guide/dev/go/with-bond/logging.md

 Application logs are essential for debugging, troubleshooting, and monitoring.
 NDK apps are no exception.
 In this section we explain how we set up logging for NDK applications based on the `greeter` example.

-There are three different how NDK app can log messages:
+There are three different ways how NDK app can log messages:

 1. By creating its own log file.
 2. By logging to the stdout/stderr.